 Create a Plot for the Play

 It’s a story, after all, there’s no story without a plot, especially for plays – nothing to lead your readers after the intro.
+Be it for a one-act play, a one-man play, a comedy, musical or a mystery theme, or a children’s play – all of them need a story.
 There can be beautiful stories where things just keep happening and finally end without a plot.

 But the general audience has its expectations of a live show.
 The beauty of dramas is all the elements coming together along with the plot.
 Even if you’re plot isn’t strong, build strong emotions throughout the story.